ANTON BRUCKNER INTERNATIONAL SCHOOL

-In keeping with the school’s assessment principles and the spirit of the IB Primary Years Programme, assessment at LISA-JUNIOR is geared toward improving, rather than simply documenting, student performance.
+In keeping with the school’s assessment principles and the spirit of the IB Primary Years Programme, assessment at Anton Bruckner is geared toward improving, rather than simply documenting, student performance.
 The use of assessment to judge the effectiveness of both teaching and learning processes is essential to allow teachers and students to identify their strengths and weaknesses and the effectiveness of the programme.
 The objectives and process of any assessment should be clearly explained to the students.

 What is assessment?

 Assessment is integral to all teaching and learning.
 It is central to the PYP goal of thoughtfully and effectively guiding students through the five essential elements of learning: the acquisition of knowledge, the understanding of concepts, the mastering of skills, the development of attitudes and the decision to take action.
 The prime objective of assessment in the PYP is to provide feedback on the learning process.
 All PYP schools are expected to develop assessment procedures and methods of reporting that reflect the philosophy and objectives of the programme.’
 MTPYPH page 44

 We are mindful of the PYP perspective on assessment and standard C4 of the IB Programme standards and practices in all of our assessment and reporting practices and initiatives.

 ‘Assessment at the school reflects IB assessment philosophy.’

 Programme standards and practices: standard C4